GeoFly Lab Drone Mapping Course

 Self-study for FAA part 107 exam

-Before Flight Check-list
+Before Flight Checklist

 Esri training course

-Citizen Sience GIS NSF Drone mapping project
+Citizen Science GIS NSF Drone Mapping Project